 Effects of Smoking on the Lungs and Body

-People expose themselves to a variety of toxins by smoking cigarettes, e-cigs, marijuana, and cigars as well as inhaling external smoke.
-Others are exposed to secondhand smoke idly at work, out to eat, or at home as they live with someone who smokes.
+People expose themselves to a variety of toxins by smoking cigarettes, e-cigs, marijuana, and cigars, as well as inhaling external smoke.
+Others are exposed to secondhand smoke idly at work, out to eat, or at home, as they live with someone who smokes.
 Smoke can develop from burning plastic, wood, and chemicals that can lead to conditions such as lung cancer.
-No matter what you are smoking, there are dangerous side effects on the body.
+No matter what you are smoking, there are negative and dangerous side effects on the body.
 Lung cancer, strokes, or breathing issues are all potential side effects associated with smoke exposure.
 The Centers for Disease Control and Prevention (CDC) says that smoking is the most common “preventable cause of death” in the U.S.

 Smoking causes 9 out of 10 of all lung cancer deaths.
-On this page, we will explore the different types of smoke, the varieties of smoking devices, the effects of smoking on the lungs and body as well as treatment options.
+On this page, we will explore the different types of smoke, the varieties of smoking devices, the effects of smoking on the lungs and body, as well as treatment options.

 What Does Smoking Do to the Body?

 Smoking affects every aspect of the body, from nearly every organ to the central nervous, respiratory, and cardiovascular systems, and hair, skin, and nails.
 Cigarettes were even made with asbestos at one time.
 Smoke has thousands of harmful chemicals and toxins that permanently alter body parts and can lead to serious conditions.
 Common side effects of smoking can include mental health issues, breathing issues, an increased heart rate, and much more.

 How Does Smoking Affect the Lungs?